 DPhil in Computer Science

-Applications for entry in October 2017 will close on 10th March unless you are applying for a specific studentship which will have its own deadline.
+Applications for entry in October 2017 are now closed unless you are applying for a specific studentship which will have its own deadline.

 If accepted for our DPhil, you will be introduced to cutting-edge research whilst studying in a beautiful, historic setting that is both student and family-friendly.
 In Oxford, the Doctor of Philosophy degree is abbreviated to DPhil, but in all other respects it is equivalent to a PhD elsewhere.